You are here: Website creation > Web Design

 - Client: Approval and acceptance

-A family physician is starting a new practice.
-The goal of the website is to clearly and understandably guide patients through organizational processes – especially for appointments, prescriptions and referrals.
-The design should support the practice organization and relieve the practice team of work.
+A general practitioner is opening a new practice.
+The goal of the website is to clearly and understandably guide patients through organizational processes – especially for appointments, prescriptions, and referrals.
+The design should support the practice organization and reduce the team’s workload.

-Lilac Media takes on the conception and design of a clear, user-friendly web design.
+lilac-media handles the concept development and design of a clear, user-friendly website.

 Phase 1: Design Analysis

-At the outset, we defined together which tasks the website should fulfill for patients.
-The focus was on orientation, clarity, and reducing questions.
+At the beginning, we jointly defined which tasks the website should perform for patients.
+The focus was on orientation, clarity, and reducing follow-up questions.

-There was no corporate design.
-The client did not want a logo, but only mentioned the color palette Bordeaux, White and Silver-gray as well as a deliberately simple, clean appearance.
+No corporate design existed.
+The client did not want a logo, only specifying the color world of burgundy, white, and silver-grey, along with a deliberately simple, clear appearance.

-The content was prepared in a division of labor: the client provided short, concise texts, while Lilac Media took authentic photos on site at the practice.
+The content was prepared collaboratively: The client provided brief, concise texts, while lilac-media took authentic photos on site at the practice.

 Phase 2: Design Concept

-Based on the analysis a design concept emerged that works without a logo and with very reduced text.
-A central design element was the choice of typography.
+Based on the analysis, we developed a design concept that works without a logo and with very minimal text.
+The choice of typography became a key design element.

-A wide, sans-serif font was used that creates visual presence even with little text and remains highly readable.
-The typography conveys stability and security – independent of the content.
+A wide, sans-serif font was used, which creates visual presence even with little text and is also highly readable.
+The font conveys stability and security – regardless of the content.

 Phase 3: Visual Design

 The design follows a compact, calm layout with clear navigation.
-Bordeaux is intentionally used as the guiding color to highlight menu items and central calls to action.
+Burgundy is used purposefully as a key color to highlight menu elements and central calls-to-action.

-The menu labels are deliberately action-oriented, so patients immediately recognize how to schedule appointments or address concerns.
-The content area is restrained to make information quick and distraction-free to understand.
+The menu labels are intentionally action-oriented so that patients can instantly see how to book appointments or address their concerns.
+The content area is designed to be understated, making information quick and distraction-free to grasp.

-After alignment with the family physician, the design was consistently applied to all page types and finalized.
-Each page received a thematically appropriate practice photo.
+After consultation with the general practitioner, the design was applied consistently to all page types and finalized.
+Each page was assigned a thematically appropriate practice photo.

-For the texts, reader-friendly layouts were developed that vary depending on content type.
-The final design prototype was handed over and forms the visual basis for further pages and content.
+Layouts optimized for readability were developed for the texts and vary according to content type.
+The final design prototype was handed over and forms the creative foundation for upcoming pages and content.

 Individuelles Webdesign stärkt die Wiedererkennung Ihrer Marke und schafft einen klaren visuellen Fingerabdruck.
 Durch eine durchdachte Gestaltung finden Nutzer intuitiv die Informationen, nach denen sie suchen, und die Struktur der Website wird sofort verständlich.
 Dadurch entsteht ein nutzerfreundliches, vertrauensbildendes und einprägsames Web-Erlebnis.